 What is PHP?

-PHP is a programming language used in web design.
+PHP is a programming language used in web design to create dynamic web pages.
 HTML provides the foundation and structure for a web page, while various programming languages allow you to create the inner workings of that page.
 There is no shortage of languages that can get this work done for you, and PHP is one of the most popular ones around.
-PHP is powerful enough to create almost anything you need on your page.
-It is also flexible and easy to use.
+PHP scripts are powerful enough to create almost anything you need on your page.
+It is also flexible and easy to learn.
 With care, a novice web developer can use PHP to make their pages hum.

 PHP is also known as Hypertext Processor.
-Like HTML, PHP code comes embedded on the web page.
-Before you see a page, the PHP on it processes necessary information-sharing operations, including search functions and other vital page elements.
+Like HTML, PHP code comes embedded on the web page, though at times it’s used as a server-side scripting language and executed on the server.
+Before you see a page, the web browser processes necessary PHP information-sharing operations, including search functions and other vital page elements.
 Best of all, PHP, like HTML, is open-source software and costs you nothing to use.
 Paired with HTML, PHP is a crucial tool in your web-development toolkit.

 When to Use HTML

 PHP is a server-side language.
 It reaches out to the backend to retrieve data or instruct the server to perform a task.
 As such, PHP is just the language you need if you want to build server-management apps or functions, both within web pages and on the servers themselves.

 Because PHP is such a champion server language, many developers make it their primary language for back-end functions.
 Additionally, PHP has excellent security and support for all kinds of protocols, including IMAP, HTTP and HTTPS, POP3, and NNTP.
 This means that it’s a perfect language for systems and database administrators in many different fields.
 If you need a web page that controls server function and returns HTML output, PHP is the right choice.